impactmapping/open-impact-mapping-workshop/facilitation-games/impact-trump-cards/game-summary.md

 # Game Name: Impact Trump Cards

-A major stumbling block for people new to impact mapping is misunderstanding impacts, and treating deliverables (mobile sales application) or user behaviour (buying) as impacts.
-The most effective way to capture impacts is with behaviour changes (buying _faster_), because that provides a dimension of measurement (_how much faster?_) and several possible ways of dividing the target into smaller targets (smaller scale of change, or change to a smaller segment of actors).
+A major stumbling block for people new to impact mapping is misunderstanding impacts, and treating deliverables (for example, 'mobile sales application') or user behaviour ('buying using a mobile app') as impacts.
+The most effective way to capture impacts is with behaviour changes (for example, 'buying _faster_'), because that provides a dimension of measurement (for example, '_how much faster?_') and several possible ways of dividing the target into smaller targets (smaller scale of change, or change to a smaller segment of actors).

-The objective of this game is to promote divergent thinking and explicitly force teams to consider different ways stakeholders can impact the organisational objectives, inspiring groups to come up with a better definition of the problem before diving into designing a solution.
+The objective of this game is to promote divergent thinking and inspire teams to consider different ways stakeholders can impact the organisational objectives, helping groups to come up with a better definition of the problem before diving into designing a solution.

 People can often get a list of changes such as doing something faster, slower, more or less quickly.
 This game encourages them to go further.